troy-yu-cheng/final-project/README.md

 2) which felony category a crime falls under (multi-classification);

-3) what felony/crime rate of a tract in DC will be next year (regression model).
+3) what felony severity score of a crime new reported in DC would be (regression task).

 We train and test on 2019–2022 data, implement on 2023, and the final merged dataset (crime_enriched_acs_nona.csv) is available via qmd file.